 Please note we’re not going to post screenshots every time we commit and push in this tutorial!
 We just wanted to make sure to walk you through every step at least one time.

 Creating a Preview

-To create your first preview, using the default content we included in your new book, go back to the Getting Started page for your book:
+To create your first preview, using the default content we included in your new book, go back the Getting Started page for your book:

 Next, click on the “Versions” link you’ll see in the horizontal menu at the top of the page: